-Work on the recommendation to prepare a feasibility study on the development of open specifications for a card and mobile contactless payment application, as well as on their implementation, maintenance and testing is still in progress (see information note in annex for further details).
-The ECSG discussed an interim draft in their February 2017 board meeting, but decided that further research on common contactless kernels is needed.
-In May 2017, the ECSG board endorsed the view that amongst the scenarios analysed, the best possible long term solution is provided by EMV 2nd Gen, while using existing kernel(s) as an open specification could be considered as an intermediate step for market players, subject to commercial and operating agreements.
-The ECSG will continue its analysis in the development of different open specifications for contactless card and mobile payment applications according to ERPB recommendations and SCS Volume requirements, with the aim to be able to present a final report at the November 2017 ERPB meeting.
+Work on the recommendation to prepare a feasibility study on the development of open specifications for a card and mobile contactless payment application, as well as on their implementation, maintenance and testing progressed since the last reporting to the ERPB in June 2017.
+Since then, the ERPB received an information note on the progress of the work, noting the ECSG view that amongst the scenarios analysed, the best possible long term solution is provided by EMV 2nd Gen, while using existing kernel(s) as an open specification could be considered as an intermediate step for market players, subject to commercial and operating agreements.
+The ECSG continued its analysis in the development of different open specifications for contactless card and mobile payment applications according to ERPB recommendations and SCS Volume requirements.
+The final report as submitted to the November 2017 ERPB meeting (item 8 of the agenda) confirms the earlier view of the ECSG that the best possible long term solution is to use specifications under development by EMVCO ("EMV 2nd Gen").
+However, the timing for the completion of this comprehensive set of specifications is unclear.